 Have any questions about building chicken coops on a budget?
 Ask us in the comments below!
 We’d love to help.

-Before you invest a lot of money and time setting up costly coops, learn about building chicken coops the easy way and you can enjoy the fruits of your labor sooner.
+Before you invest a lot of money and time setting up expensive coops, learn about building chicken coops the easy way, and you can enjoy the fruits of your labor sooner.

-Next on the list, they have to have space for their nests in order to lay eggs.
+Next on the list, they have space for their nests to lay eggs.

 Read or Pin: How to Tell When your Hen is Going to Lay an Egg

-Take care not to put a chicken coop too close to your home for a couple of reasons.
-The noise can get pretty loud at times and downwind, a chicken coop doesn’t smell like roses.
+Take care not to put a chicken coop too close to your home for several reasons.
+First, the noise can get loud and downwind; a chicken coop doesn’t smell like roses.

 On the other hand, you don’t want to put the coop too far away either – both for the sake of convenience and so that you can keep an eye out for predators.

-No matter how fancy a chicken coop is, don’t forget that it has to be cleaned on a regular basis to cut down on odor and bug infestations.
-One of the mistakes those new to raising chickens do is they build coops where the floor is completely level.
+No matter how fancy a chicken coop is, don’t forget that it has to be cleaned regularly to cut down on odor and bug infestations.
+One of the mistakes those new to raising chickens make is building coops where the floor is completely level.

-We’ve opted for sand recently in our coop and it makes cleaning it out even easier.
+We’ve opted for sand recently in our coop, and it makes cleaning it out even more effortless.